 *Language proficiency in Mandarin is not required.

-- Visit five universities, including the 3 premier institutions of Tsinghua U., Peking U. and Nanjing U.
+- Visit to universities, including the 3 premier institutions of Tsinghua U., Peking U. and Nanjing U.

 - Meet with individual Chinese undergraduates and high school students.

 - Tour major cities of Shanghai, Beijing, Nanjing, and Xi'an.

 - Visit the Great Wall, Forbidden City, Terra-cotta Warriors Museum, and other major cultural attractions of China, including seven UNESCO World Heritage Sites.

 - Stay in hotel accommodations and international student housing.